Other Useful (?) Toilet Links

 • This Old Toilet hosts the toilet tank lid replacement service, selling used and salvaged toilet tank lids from 1929 through today in a variety of colors.
 Really.

-• TSU-Tech specializes in Japanese advanced technology toilet seats, computer-controlled misting units etc.
+• TSU-Tech specializes in Japanese advanced technology toilet seats, computer-controlled misting units etc. They install Toto washlet systems in New York City and the surrounding region.

 • Aquatron sells a composting toilet system: "two medium-sized Aquatron models were at the end of 1999 installed in a cabin on a mountain top in the Swedish mountains.
 The cabin belongs to the Swedish Tourist Association, the national organization for Tourism in Sweden.
 It was reported that several skiing tourists during the Easter Holidays were astonished when finding modern WC facilities at this altitude.
 Especially these cabins have been renown for primitive latrines."